keycloakify/docs.keycloakify.dev/importing-assets/in-react-components.md

             {/* ... */}
 </code></pre>

-This will yeild the same result except that now if you delete, move or rename the logo.png file you'll get a compilation error letting you know that you must also uptate your **Template.tsx** file. &#x20;
+This will yield the same result except that now if you delete, move or rename the logo.png file you'll get a compilation error letting you know that you must also update your **Template.tsx** file. &#x20;